What we do

 It was an excellent session!

-Do you have a suitable venue we could use for training?
+Do you have a suitable venue we could use.

 Disaster response in Nelson July 28th, 2025